BiaPyX/BiaPy-doc/source/for_developers/python_api.rst

 Minimal example
 ~~~~~~~~~~~~~~~

-The shortest way to run a workflow: point BiaPy at a `YAML configuration file <configuration.html>`_ and run it.
+The shortest way to run a workflow: give BiaPy a `YAML configuration file <configuration.html>`_ and run it.

 .. code-block:: python